Single Sign On on the Paystack Dashboard

 Set up your Paystack Dashboard to work with the ID provider

-Once you’ve created the relationship with the Paystack dashboard from your ID provider, you’ll be able to copy the relevant parameters from your provider and complete the connection on the Paystack Dashboard.
+Once you’ve created the relationship with the Paystack dashboard from your ID provider, you’ll need to provide the relevant parameters from your provider on the Paystack Dashboard.
 The fields you’ll need from your ID provider are:

 To upload these fields on Paystack, click on “Manage SAML” on the Single Sign-On settings page.